Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • If the patient has previously had prolonged vomiting, as a result of which he has lost a lot of acid.

-• If a person often eats dairy products, as well as some vegetables and fruits.
+• If a person often eats dairy, as well as some vegetables and fruits.

 Stress is one of the causes of alkalosis

-With alkalosis, metabolic dysfunction is observed, as a result of which the digestion of food is significantly impaired and toxins enter the blood.
+With alkalosis, metabolic function is impaired, as a result of which the digestion of food is significantly impaired and toxins enter the blood.

-As a result, the patient has the following anomalies:
+As a result, the patient experiences the following anomalies:

 • Diseases of the stomach and intestines.